vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 online order.
 I was in the restaurant around 1:20 PM, for a few minutes.
 I wore a KN95 mask while in the restaurant but not for most of the journey.

+### Friday June 18

+In the evening, I went to the Laundry Room, a laundromat on San Pablo Avenue, to do my heavy laundry.
+I started at around 4:55 PM.
+I took the load out at around 5:25 PM.
+I wore a KN95 mask while in the laundromat and while walking on San Pablo Avenue, but not for the rest of the journey.